-As long as the Physiotherapist has proper training and adequate credentials, Physio-Yoga Therapy is safe.
+As long as the Physiotherapist has proper training and adequate credentials, the integration of Physiotherapy plus Yoga Therapy is safe.
 Physiotherapy is a regulated healthcare profession.
 As Physiotherapists, we must adhere to our Standards of Practice Act and follow our scope of practice and ethics and jurisprudence guidelines to ensure safety and efficacy.
-A Physio-Yoga Therapist will always individually assess and develop a specialized treatment plan to address your specific needs.
-NOT all poses are safe or appropriate for everyone.
-Yoga poses and physio exercises are modified to adapt to each individual’s need.
+A Physiotherapist/yoga therapist will always individually assess and develop a specialized treatment plan to address your specific needs.
+Not all yoga practices are safe or appropriate for everyone.
+Yoga practices and physio exercises are modified to adapt to each individual’s need.
 The knowledge of anatomy, physiology, kinesiology, pathology and the extensive training of a registered Physiotherapist ensures the assessments and treatments are safe and effective.
 Furthermore, a registered healthcare professional, such as a Physiotherapist, is well trained to know when it is necessary to make a referral to a specialist or back to your physician.

 Click here for a full description of the Investment Schedule associated with each of the various services offered.